MiguelElGallo/modelando/Season 1/S1E3/OLTP modelling.md

 The data modeling for OLTP usually goes like this:

-Create an Entity Relationship model.
+• Create an Entity Relationship model.
 (ERD)

-Convert that ERD into database tables
+• Convert that ERD into database tables

-Apply the Normal forms
+• Apply the Normal forms

-All these concepts are ancient (from the '80s) but are still valid today.
+All these concepts are ancient (from the '70 '80s) but are still valid today for relational databases.

 ## The Entity-relationship model (ERD)